Mimas: Exploration

-In popular culture
+Similarities in popular culture

 When seen from certain angles, Mimas resembles the Death Star, a fictional space station and superweapon known from the 1977 film Star Wars.
 Herschel resembles the concave disc of the Death Star's "superlaser".
 This is a coincidence, as the film was made nearly three years before Mimas was resolved well enough to see the crater.

 In 2010, NASA revealed a temperature map of Mimas, using images obtained by Cassini.
 The warmest regions, which are along one edge of Mimas, create a shape similar to the video game character Pac-Man, with Herschel Crater assuming the role of an "edible dot" or "power pellet" known from Pac-Man gameplay.